 Emerging Trends in ETL Pipelines

-- A shift towards the data mesh concept, which decentralizes data ownership and promotes self-serve data access.
+- There has been a shift towards the data mesh concept, which decentralizes data ownership and promotes self-serve data access.
+This trend emphasizes the need for robust ETL integration tools that seamlessly connect and manage data from distributed sources.

 - Teams are increasingly adopting cloud-based ETL solutions, leveraging the scalability and cost-efficiency of cloud platforms.